boykininteractive/TheMilk/README.md

 ## do.proxy.nuxtjs (206.189.188.16)

-- create a new NGINX virtual host
+- create a new NGINX virtual host (Prod Only)
 - copy in default config (below)
 - SSH into machine and get a new SSL